swapnica15/712-Yorebridge/_pages/wedding-brochure-adds.md

 </div>
 <div class="large">

-With it’s snow covered hills and frosty pines, there’s no where quite like the Yorkshire Dales in Winter.
-Warm up by the open fire and celebrate by candlelight with a wonderful winter wedding.
+With its snow-covered hills and frosty pines, there’s nowhere quite like the Yorkshire Dales in Winter.
+Warm-up by the open fire and celebrate by candlelight with a wonderful winter wedding.

-For an utterly magical and romantic day we offer special Winter rates throughout November,January and February.
+For an utterly magical and romantic day, we offer special Winter rates throughout November, January and February.

 </div>
 <div class="small">

-With it’s snow covered hills and
+With its snow-covered hills and

 </div>
 </div>